1nilaypatel/E-Commerce-for-Doographics/README.md

 **Features:**

-- Product listing with pagination
+- Product listing with Show More for infinite scrolling
 - Shopping cart management
 - Checkout simulation
 - Integration with Fake Store API